iidrees/Events-Manager/README.md

 1. The Templates:

-    * This part holds the UI or template for the whole project.
+    * This part holds the UI or template and mock-up design for the client-side.

 2. The Server:

-    * This part holds the basic functionalities that will make the UI interactive for users
+    * This part holds the API that will be consumed by the user

 3. The Client: